 - If they are grown and out of the house, how often do they see their family members?

-You can also give a description of their extended family.
-Again, this branch of their family may or may not be relevant to the main plot of the story.
-But as I mentioned earlier, their family will have played a big part in their development, upbringing, and how they feel about certain things.
+You can also describe their extended family.
+Again, this branch of their family may or may not be relevant to the story’s main plot points.
+But, their family will have played a big part in their development, upbringing, and feelings about certain things.

 If their extended family is not important to the story, be brief in your explanations.
 You don’t need to go into excruciating detail, but it’s still valuable information to determine.